-However, the Snoopy museum has now reopened in Tokyo, at the Minami-machida Grandberry Park in the Machida district.
+The Snoopy museum is now located at the Minami-Machida Grandberry Park in the Machida district.

-Exhibits include an extensive collection of new and reproduced comic strips, a large theatre space screening films about the life and illustration techniques of Shultz, and the Snoopy Room where visitors can come face-to-face with a 8-meter long Sleeping Snoopy statue.
+Exhibits include an extensive collection of new and reproduced comic strips, and a large theater space screening films about the life and illustration techniques of Shultz.

 Highlights of the Snoopy Museum in Machida